Choose a program

 Hospitals will continue to employ a large number of occupational therapists to provide therapy services to acutely ill inpatients and to staff outpatient rehabilitation programs.
 Employment growth in schools will result from expansion of the school-age population and extended services for students who are disabled.
 Therapists will be needed to help children with disabilities prepare to enter special education programs.

-Occupational therapists held about 113,200 jobs in 2012.
+Occupational therapists held about 113,200 jobs in 2012 (most recent data available).
 The largest number of jobs was in hospitals, including many in rehabilitation and psychiatric hospitals.

-Median annual wages of occupational therapists were $75,400 in 2012.
+Median annual wages of occupational therapists were $75,400 in 2012 (most recent data available).
 The lowest 10 percent earned less than $50,500, and the highest 10 percent earned more than $107,070.
 Median annual wages in the industries employing the largest numbers of occupational therapists in 2012 were:

 - Nursing and personal care facilities: $83,430